Goharshad Mosque: History

-The double-layered dome of the mosque was severely damaged in 1911 in bombings by troops of the Russian Empire.
-In the 1960s, the dome of Goharshad mosque was deemed to be in severe structural danger, damages caused by various earthquakes over time, the 1911 Russian bombings, and the attack on the mosque by Reza Shah during the 1935 rebellion required the dome to be rebuilt.
+For centuries the mosque remained the principal congregational mosque of the shrine and underwent periodic repairs under the Safavids, Afsharids, Qajars, and other rulers.
+In the 1960s, the dome was deemed to be in severe structural danger, damages caused by various earthquakes over time, the 1911 Russian bombings, and the attack on the mosque by Reza Shah during the 1935 rebellion required the dome to be rebuilt.
 By the order of Mohammad Reza Shah, the tiles from the ancient dome were removed in the 1960s and the external shell was dismantled.
 A new external shell was built and the dome was re-tiled.
-While such repairs were necessary, they permanently altered the historic identity of the mosque.
+The damaged tiles were replaced based on the original Timurid tilework, ensuring that the mosque retained its historical appearance.